Cetirizine: Chemistry

 Cetirizine contains L- and D-stereoisomers.
 Chemically, levocetirizine is the active L-enantiomer of cetirizine.
 The drug is a member of the diphenylmethylpiperazine group of antihistamines.
 Analogues include cyclizine and hydroxyzine.

 Synthesis

 The 1-(4-chlorophenylmethyl)-piperazine is alkylated with methyl (2-chloroethoxy)-acetate in the presence of sodium carbonate and xylene solvent to produce the Sn2 substitution product in 28% yield.
 Saponification of the acetate ester is done by refluxing with potassium hydroxide in absolute ethanol to afford a 56% yield of the potassium salt intermediate.
 This is then hydrolyzed with aqueous HCl and extracted to give an 81% yield of the carboxylic acid product.

 Availability

 Cetirizine is available without a prescription.
-In some countries it is available over-the-counter only in packages containing seven or ten 10 mg doses.
+In some countries, it is only available over-the-counter in packages containing seven or ten 10 mg doses.